DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Data depth concept

-The weighted ${L}^{p}$ depth function in a point, has the low breakdown point (BP) and unbounded influence function IF (see \cite{Marona:2006} for the BP and IF definitions).
-On the other hand, the weighted ${L}^{p}$ depth induced medians (multivariate location estimator) are globally robust with the highest BP for any reasonable estimator.
-The weighted ${L}^{p}$ medians are also locally robust with bounded influence functions for suitable weight functions.
-Unlike other existing depth functions and multivariate medians, the weighted ${L}^{p}$ depth and medians are computationally feasible for on-line applications and easy to calculate in high dimensions.
+The weighted ${L}^{p}$ depth function in a point, has the low BP and unbounded IF (see \cite{Marona:2006}, \cite{Wilcox}, \cite{Genton:2003} for the BP and IF definitions).
+On the other hand, the weighted ${L}^{p}$ depth-induced medians (multivariate location estimator) are globally robust with the highest BP for any reasonable estimator.
+The weighted ${L}^{p}$ medians are also locally robust with bounded IFs for suitable weight functions.
+Unlike other existing depth functions and multivariate medians, the weighted ${L}^{p}$ depth and medians are computationally feasible for online applications and easy to calculate in high dimensions (\cite{Zelias:2014}).
 The price for this advantage is the lack of affine invariance and equivariance of the weighted ${L}^{p}$ depth and medians, respectively.
 Theoretical properties of this depth can be found in \cite{Zuo:2004}.
+This depth is recommendable in a context of \emph{Big Data} analysis (\cite{Zelias:2014}), \cite{JMS}).